This page contains:

 Affected content control adds a field to your report that displays a comma-separated list of the nodes affected by each issue.
-If you don't want a comma-separated list, check out the Evidence Label content control instead.
+For a vertical list of affected nodes, you can use the

-It takes the list of affected nodes you're used to seeing on each issue in Dradis:
+Affected content control takes the list of affected nodes you're used to seeing on each issue "Evidence tab" in Dradis:

 and creates the same list in your report: